 Column (2) examines the role of consumption growth; if households are relevant, I expect a positive and significant correlation of durable and/or non-durable consumption growth with the HML carry factor.
 Consistent with the asset pricing tests, I find an insignificant correlation between consumption growth and the HML carry factor, whereas intermediary capital shocks remain significantly positive.
-The evidence thus points towards the importance of financial intermediaries over households as the relevant marginal investor whose marginal utility matters for the pricing of foreign exchange.
+The evidence thus points towards the importance of financial intermediaries over households as the relevant marginal investor whose marginal utility matters for the pricing of foreign exchange and the forward premium puzzle.

 Column (3) assesses whether other economic sources of risk are components of the risk embedded in the HML carry factor and whether they wash out the importance of intermediary capital.
 Intermediary capital shocks remain a robust component of the HML carry factor, retaining their level of significance and only mildly decreasing in magnitude.
 For the other economic sources of risk, we observe negative and significant correlations of the HML carry factor with changes in the VIX and Libor-OIS spreads, and a marginally positive correlation with real activity as measured by the Chicago Fed's National Activity Index.
 Given the VIX's role as a proxy for broader risk aversion and equity market volatility, this finding is consistent with the previous literature (Brunnermeier, Nagel, and Pedersen 2008, Clarida, Davis, Pedersen 2009) that shows the carry trade does poorly at times of high volatility and risk aversion.
 Similarly, the negative relationship between the HML carry return and changes in the Libor-OIS spread suggest that times of higher funding costs and/or low liquidity are associated with poor returns for the carry trade.

 The significance of the Chicago Fed National Activity Index sheds light upon the relevance of real activity for the shocks embedded within the HML carry factor.
-The positive estimate is in line with intuition, as we expect real activity to be expanding during good times which coincide with excess returns for the carry trade, whereas when adverse global shocks hit, carry trade returns should erode as currencies that are more exposed to the shocks depreciate.
-This finding is encouraging as while this paper argues for the outsize relevance of financial intermediaries and consequently financial activity, negative shocks that affect real activity and production should also serve as an economic global source of risk that should be relevant for the pricing of foreign exchange risk.
+The positive estimate is in line with intuition, as we expect real activity to be expanding during good times which coincide with excess returns for the carry trade, whereas when adverse global shocks hit, carry trade returns should erode as currencies that are more exposed to the shocks, which may include declines in real activity, depreciate.
+This finding is encouraging as while this paper argues for the outsize relevance of financial intermediaries and consequently financial activity, negative shocks that affect real activity and production that should also serve as an economic global source of risk are found to be a relevant determinant of the dominant HML carry factor that underlies foreign exchange risk.

 In terms of explained variation, the univariate specification shows that intermediary shocks account for 7% of the variation in the HML carry factor.
-Consumption factors do not increase the R^2 or adjusted R^2 by much, again supportive of the dominant role of financial intermediaries over households for the pricing of exchange rate risk.
-The full specification reaches an adjusted R^2 of 28.7%, showing that while intermediary capital risk is a component of the total risk contained in the HML carry factor, other economic sources of risk such as risk aversion, liquidity, and real activity also play a significant role.
+Consumption factors do not increase the $R^2$ or adjusted $R^2$ by much, again supportive of the dominant role of financial intermediaries over households for the pricing of exchange rate risk.
+The full specification reaches an adjusted $R^2$ of 28.7%, showing that while intermediary capital risk is a component of the total risk contained in the HML carry factor, other economic sources of risk such as risk aversion, liquidity, and real activity also play a significant role.